Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: alenka2194, Shutterstock

-Cats hate carriers but a helpful tip – try to keep the carrier around them where they can get used to the carrier.
-Seeing the carrier around them will help the new kitten see it as part of their environment.
+Cats hate carriers, but you can keep the carrier around them for a few days before their first trip, so they can get used to the carrier.
+Seeing the carrier around them will help the new kittens see it as part of their environment.

 Examples of carriers you can use include Necoichi Ultra Light Collapsible Cat Carrier Bag, Sherpa Delta Airline-Approved Cat Carrier Bag, and EliteField Soft-Sided Airline-Approved Cat Carrier Bag.